 If you’re looking to learn how to turn gift cards into cash, don’t fret.
 There are multiple great ways you can get cash for gift cards that will otherwise go unused.
 Here are three:

 This is one of few ways to get cash out of a gift card.
 The tradeoff is that you’re selling your gift cards for a little less than their face value — that’s why other folks are willing to buy them.

 Just note that each gift-card exchange has different procedures, such as for selling and paying out.
 So read the rules first.

-Trade it in
+2. Trade it in

-Generally, a gift card is valid for at least five years from when it was purchased, according to the U.S. Federal Trade Commission.
+Generally, a gift card is valid for at least five years from when it was purchased, according to the National Conference of State Legislatures.
 But inactivity fees can kick in after one year.

 Alternatively, you could use an unwanted gift card to purchase a gift for someone else.

 What is your favorite method for how to turn gift cards into cash?
 Let us know below or on our Facebook page.